gowerrobert/StochOpt.jl/README.md

 # Adding new methods
 to include new method X, you need to write a descent_X.jl and boot_X.jl function.
 See descent_grad and boot_grad for an example

+# TODO
+The option "exacterror" is obsolete for now since minimizeFunc runs assuming there is and prob.fsol.